aholachek/redux-usage-report/README.md

 const store = createStore(rootReducer, initialState, enhancer)
 ```

-Once your rootReducer is wrapped, you open up your console when the app is running and type
+Once you've set up the reporter, you open up your console when your app is running and type

 ```js
 reduxReport.generate()